Ideles in higher dimension: Some motivation: inverse limits versus restricted products

 \section{Some motivation: inverse limits versus restricted products}

-As we recalled in Section~1 the class group of a one-dimensional global field is usually defined using restricted products.
+As we recalled in Section~1 the class group of a number field is usually defined using restricted products.
 It is fundamental to our higher dimensional generalizations to define the class group in terms of inverse limits instead of restricted products.
 In order to motivate this approach we discuss the one-dimensional case in this section.
 For simplicity we restrict to non-archimedean ideles.

-Let $F$ be a one-dimensional global field, i.e.~a number field or a function field in one variable over a finite field.
-Let $X$ be $\Spec(\mathcal{O}_F)$.
-Then in (\ref{clidele}) and (\ref{clidele2}) we defined in the classical way the idele group $\I_c(F)$ and the idele class group $\C_c (F)$.
-For us a relative version of these groups will be pivotal. \begin{defi} For a nonempty open subscheme $U\subset X$ the relative idele group is defined as
+Let $F$ be a number field and let $X$ be $\Spec(\mathcal{O}_F)$.
+In (\ref{clidele}) and (\ref{clidele2}) we recalled the classical idele group $\I_{\rm cl}(F)$ and the classical idele class group $\C_{\rm cl} (F)$.
+For us a different relative description of these groups will be pivotal. \begin{defi} For a nonempty open subscheme $U\subset X$ the relative idele group is defined as

 with the direct sum topology.
 The relative idele class group is defined as

 with the quotient topology. \end{defi}

 To formalize our approach consider the category of pairs $U\subset X$, where $U$ is a nonempty open subscheme of a normal connected one-dimensional proper scheme $X$ over $\Spec(\Z)$.
 A morphism $f:(V\subset Y)\to (U\subset X)$ in this category is a dominant morphisms of schemes $f:Y\to X$ such that $f(V)\subset U$.
 It is easy to check that $\I$ and $\C$ form covariant functors from this category to the category of topological abelian groups.